Busitema Solar Power Station: Overview

 This solar station is a donation from the government of Egypt to the government of Uganda.
 This followed the signing of bilateral agreements between the two countries in 2016.
 This was then followed by the signing of a memorandum of understanding between Abdel Fattah el-Sisi, the president of Egypt, and Yoweri Museveni, the president of Uganda, in May 2018.
 The power station is intended to increase Uganda's renewable energy pool, increase the supply of power to the Eastern Region, and serve as a teaching tool to university students studying renewable energy programs.

-This power station was be the fifth solar power station connected to the Ugandan national electricity power grid, after the Soroti Solar Power Station, which came online in December 2015, the Tororo Solar Power Station, which was commissioned in October 2017, and the Kabulasoke Solar Power Station, which was commissioned in December 2018.
+This power station was the fifth solar power station connected to the Ugandan national electricity power grid, after the Soroti Solar Power Station, which came online in December 2015, the Tororo Solar Power Station, which was commissioned in October 2017, and the Kabulasoke Solar Power Station, which was commissioned in December 2018.
 Mayuge Solar Power Station with capacity of 10 megawatts came online in June 2019.